Hydrodynamic limit for a chain with thermal and mechanical boundary forces: Proofs of the hydrodynamic limit theorems

 Provided with all the previous results which have been stated (but not proved yet), we are ready to prove Theorem \ref{hydro1} and \ref{main-result}.
-Before that, in order to make the presentation unequivocal, let us draw in Figure \ref{fig} a diagram with the previous statements, and the sections where they will be proved into parentheses.
+Before that, in order to make the presentation unequivocal, {we present} in Figure \ref{fig} a diagram with the previous statements, and the sections where they will be proved into parentheses.